kmjones1979/sps-triggers/README.md

 Make sure to visit the documentation on <https://thegraph.com/docs/> for further information.
 ```

--   Update subgraph.yaml with the following changes…
+Update subgraph.yaml with the following changes…

--   Update the moduleName key to the substreams module you want to use as a trigger
+-   Update the moduleName key to the Substreams module you want to use as a trigger
--   Change the dataSources mapping kind key to the type substreams/triggers
+-   Change the dataSources mapping kind key to the type `substreams/triggers`
--   Add the file key and define where the handlers will be executed (e.g. ./src/mapping.ts)
+-   Add the file key and define where the handlers will be executed (e.g. `./src/mapping.ts`)
--   Update the apiVersion key to 0.0.7 or higher
+-   Update the apiVersion key to `0.0.7` or higher
--   Define the handler (e.g. handleContract)
+-   Define the handler (e.g. `handleContract`)

 ```
 specVersion: 0.0.4